billtubbs/lang-comp/README.md

-# lang-comp
-Comparison of three high-level programming languages for numerical computing.
+# Comparison of three high-level programming languages for numerical computing

 ## Objective